Cosmos-it/guide-to-develop-on-dragonchain/README.md

 *   *For example, in our case we might do: docker push 19011/interchain:stellar*

-10) Go back to your web browser and log into your [Dragonchain Console account](https://account.dragonchain.com/login)
+10) Go back to your web browser and log in to your [Dragonchain Console account](https://account.dragonchain.com/login)

 11) Go to the 'Create Chain' section and choose a name for your new hybrid chain, then click create. <br/> *(Leave Level as 'Level 1' )*

 ![alt text](https://joycoin.files.wordpress.com/2019/05/level1-chain.png?w=840)

-12) Note down the Chain ID of your new chain and keep it secure! <br/> *(In our chain 'misty-silence', the Chain ID happends to be 'fcf62a0f-5904-428a-bc7d-99e974fa89e0')*.
-When using the SDK, you should generate keys: AuthKeyId and AuthKey while on the your created section.
-Scroll to the bottom of Dragonchain console.
+12) Note down the Chain ID of your new chain and keep it secure! <br/> *(In our chain 'misty-silence', the Chain ID happens to be 'fcf62a0f-5904-428a-bc7d-99e974fa89e0')*.
+When using the SDK, you should generate keys: AuthKeyId and AuthKey while on your created section.
+Scroll to the bottom of the Dragonchain console.

 ![alt text](https://joycoin.files.wordpress.com/2019/05/screenshot-from-2019-05-22-21-10-48.png?w=840)